unfoldtoolbox/unfold/docs/docs_sphinx/_build/html/_sources/toolboxWorkflow.txt

   contains all formulas specified in `dc_designmat`

 X
   The designmatrix.
-This can be used for 'classical' massive-univariate linear modeling
+This can be used for 'classical' mass-univariate linear modeling

 variabletypes
   Type of each variable/predictor, can be 'categorical','continuous' and 'spline'